jaywengrow/tuvi/README.md

 Every step can establish one or more lines declaring an `response` which is followed first by a valid user response, a hashrocket arrow, and then by the step number that that particular user response should lead to.

 Some steps, instead of having responses, can simply end the program using the `stop` keyword.

-Finally, after all the steps have been declared (but still within the class), the `run` keyword actually runs the steps.

 You can run this file like any other Ruby file, using `ruby filename.rb`.